 Note: When using the environmental control cassette with a 40x objective, you must adjust the objective correction collar an additional 0.7 mm above the recommended setting to account for the thickness of the cassette glass bottom.
+If the bottom thickness of the plate plus 0.7 mm is greater than the range of the 40x objective correction collar, then this plate is not compatible with this configuration.
+Try a different plate type, use a lower magnification objective, or image without the environmental control cassette.

-10. On the left side of the screen under Steps, click Acquisition Device.
+10. On the left side of the screen under Steps, click

+Acquisition Device.

-- Set Up for Adjustment of Objective Collar.
-11. On the right side of the screen, click - 12.
-Click OK.
-The top door opens. - 13.
+Set Up for Adjustment of Objective Collar.

+- 12. Click OK. - The maintenance door opens. - 13.
 If needed, loosen the objective from the instrument by gently turning it counterclockwise. - 14.
-Rotate the correction collar to its new setting. - Tip: You might need a flashlight to see the markings for the graduated scale on the barrel and its current setting. - 15.
-If you loosened the objective, tighten it by gently turning it clockwise.
+Rotate the correction collar to its new setting.

+Tip: You might need a flashlight to see the markings for the graduated scale on the barrel and its current setting.

+15. If you loosened the objective, tighten it by gently turning it clockwise.